 Mark Bartel , DMA

-A native of Niagara-on-the-Lake, Ontario, Mark’s career has taken him to several cities in the United States and Canada.
-He has held faculty positions at Hobart and William Smith Colleges, Geneva, N.Y.; the University of Western Ontario, London, Ontario; and Canadian Mennonite University in Winnipeg, Manitoba.
-Honored with the 2018 W.A.
-Young Award for Teaching Excellence at Friends University, Dr. Bartel is a past recipient of the Canada Council’s prestigious Sir Ernest Macmillan Prize in Conducting.
-A graduate of the University of Winnipeg and Mennonite Brethren Bible College, he holds the Master of Music and Master of Sacred Music degrees from Southern Methodist University in Dallas, Texas, and the Doctor of Musical Arts degree from the Eastman School of Music in Rochester, New York.
+Dr. Bartel’s doctoral research centered upon Baroque musical-rhetorical thought and the choral music of 18th-century Bohemian composer, Jan Dismas Zelenka.
+His current research focuses on how choirs around the world engage in active peace-building through the choral experience.
+Dr. Bartel was honoured with the 2018 W.A.
+Young Award for Teaching Excellence at Friends University and is a past recipient of the Canada Council’s prestigious Sir Ernest Macmillan Prize in Conducting.
+A graduate of the University of Winnipeg and the Mennonite Brethren Bible College, he holds the Master of Music and Master of Sacred Music degrees from Southern Methodist University in Dallas, TX, and the Doctor of Musical Arts degree in conducting from the Eastman School of Music in Rochester, NY.

 - DMA Eastman School of Music, University of Rochester

 - MM Meadows School of the Arts, Southern Methodist University

 - MSM Perkins School of Theology, Southern Methodist University